Fenmora/Appium/README.md

-# Appium Demo Framework - Android & IOS Example
+# Appium Demo Framework - Android Example

-This project has been created to demonstrate how a QA Engineer can perform Mobile Testing using Appium + WebDriver.IO More commands and insights about the integration at [WebDriverIO Appium docs](https://webdriver.io/docs/api/appium/)
+This project has been created to demonstrate how a QA Engineer can perform Mobile Testing using Appium + WebDriver.IO Using Page Object Model structure

 - - -
 ## General System Requirements